akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. warning::

   A shared LevelDB instance is a single point of failure and should therefore only be used for testing purposes.
-Highly-available, replicated journal are available as `Community plugins`_.
+Highly-available, replicated journals are available as `Community plugins`_.

 A shared LevelDB instance is started by instantiating the ``SharedLeveldbStore`` actor.